Malacath-92/Proxy-PDF-Maker/README.md

 #### Cards Size
 Gives you information about how big the cards will be once printed, this is the full grid per-page.
 Not the individual cards.

+#### Margin Mode
+Determines how the margins are determined, giving the following options:

+- `Auto`: Automatically compute the margins to be as small as possible.
+- `Simple`: Allow changing top-left margins only, giving the option to offset the cards.
+- `Full`: Gives control over all margins, allowing to offset the cards and also reduce the amount of cards on the page.
+- `Linked`: Gives control over a single value and forces all margins to be that value.
+Useful for example when working with setups where specifications require specific margins.

+#### Card Orientation
+This allows you to choose whether you want the cards to be upright (`Vertical`) or rotated (`Horizontal`).
+This is an alternative to generating the pdf in portrait or landscape.
+The third option (`Mixed`) tries to fit as many cards as possible upright, then tries to fill the remaining space with rotated cards.

+If you want to reduce the amount of cards, e.g. because your printer has a lower margin than the automatically computed layout allows, this option is very useful.
+Set `Margin Mode` to `Full` and `Card Orientation` to `Mixed`.
+Now you can increase the bottom margins, which will force the bottom row to be turned and give you much bigger margins.
+From there you can modify the top margins to get those where you need them.

 #### Flip On
 This option is only relevant if you print with backsides, in which case it is used to determine whether you will flip the paper on the left edge or the top edge.